Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 -

-The University requires external examiners to return temporarily bound theses directly to the Chair/Convenor of the Examining Board after the examination is complete.
 It is the responsibility of the Chair to inform the student of the scope and deadline for completion of the required corrections.
-Where the candidate has passed, but the work requires minor corrections, amendments or typographical corrections, the Chair/Convenor should arrange with the candidate for the necessary corrections to be made and for both copies of the thesis to be permanently bound in the form required for deposit in the libraries.
+Where the candidate has passed, but the work requires minor corrections, amendments or typographical corrections, the Chair should arrange with the candidate for the necessary corrections to be made.

 Any notes or marginal comments made by examiners in theses must be erased prior to their deposit in Libraries.